MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/always-encrypted-support.md

 **Multi-value parameter**.
 You can't use a multi-value parameter with more than one value against an Always Encrypted column.

 **Cascading parameters**.
-You can use cascading parameters with Always Encrypted if *all* of the following are true:
+You can use cascading parameters with Always Encrypted if *all* the following are true:

 - All Always Encrypted columns must be Always Encrypted with deterministic strategy.
 - All parameters used against Always Encrypted columns are single-value parameters.